commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order_subscription:activate ID`

-Send this attribute if you want to mark this subscription as active..
+Send this attribute if you want to mark this subscription as active.

 ```
 USAGE